Irajiii/ArcGIS-Projects/EVREADME.md

 This project was created using ArcGIS

 # Purpose
-This assignment shows a comparison of Milton versus Toronto Commuter ratings using datasets provided by Statistics Canada.
+This project shows a comparison of Milton versus Toronto Commuter ratings using datasets provided by Statistics Canada.
+The project focuses on commuter rates and the different types of transportation that are used.

 # Files
 - EVMiltonVsToronto.pdf (full report)